taksheelsaini/ProjSamarthProto/README.md

 ---

 Thanks for trying Project Samarth!
-If you want, I can also:
+If you want to extend it, you can:

 - add a short set of unit tests for the templates, or
 - create a one-page lab exercise with step-by-step student tasks.